sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 au FileType haskell nmap <silent><buffer> g<space> vii<ESC>:silent!'<,'> EasyAlign /->/<CR>
 ```

-Take for instance this very dumb example for the sake of the argument:
+Take for instance this simple example for the sake of the argument:

 ```Haskell
 module Test where